-No sooner had Thitiwat answered that , a sound from piano lingered at the rear of coffee shop.
+No sooner had Thitiwat answered that than a sound from piano lingered at the rear of coffee shop.
 The girls around his table seemed to be nonchalant.
 When the (not so) young man excused himself , they went on another hilarious topic and giggled.

 Along the way , he had indulged in the shop's interior wall painted in the color of apple green which evoked the serenity of nature.
 It was also decorated by the painting of famous painters like Gustav Klimt and Claude Monet whose colorful 'landscape on the ile saint martin' contrasted with the wall.
 Their elegances were facing the challenge from a large embroidery which was affixed to the wall near a door with black cherry color.
 It had an image knitted with Chinese pattern that looked like the ancient palace.
-The pendulum clock above the backdoor seemed to greet him with solemn manner.
+The pendulum clock above the backdoor seemed to greet him with solemnity.

 The piano was almost in the middle of the small garden which was embellished by the white flowers , and especially the violet flowers that Thitiwat assumed was Cornflower.
 The little red flowering vines beautifully crept along the wall and its window.